What is Periodontal Disease?

-Periodontal (gum) disease is insidious.
-It is an infection of the gums that starts out as plaque, an opaque film on the teeth that hardens to form tartar.
+Periodontal (gum) disease is an infection that develops in the gums due to bacteria produced by plaque, or an opaque film on the teeth that hardens to form tartar.
 As tartar accumulates, it harbors bacteria that attack the soft tissue around the gums.
-This is the early stage of gum disease known as Gingivitis.
-Left untreated, Gingivitis becomes Periodontitis which ultimately destroys the tissue surrounding your teeth AND the bone that holds your teeth in place.

 Scaling & Root Planing

-Gum grafting is the corrective procedure that restores the gum to its natural, healthy state.
-Using soft gum tissue from the roof of the mouth, the receded gums are grafted.
-The goal if the graft is to cover exposed tooth and root surfaces with grafted on oral tissue.
-This grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.
-The procedure is routine and entails a minimal amount of downtime and discomfort.
+Gum grafting is a corrective procedure for patients with gingivitis and advanced stages, performed to restore gums to its natural, healthy state.
+Dr. Villalobos will cover the exposed tooth and root surfaces with grafted on oral tissue.
+Grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.

 Gingivitis is a condition caused when bacteria surrounds the teeth and enters the gums.
 The gums can become irritated, inflamed and often bleed.
 In order to prevent the condition from worsening, regular hygiene visits are highly recommended.
 During your visit, our hygiene team will teach you the proper flossing techniques and oral hygiene protocol for at-home care will prevent periodontal disease.

 Periodontal disease is a quiet disease that begins with little or no symptoms.
 It is caused by bacteria that surround the teeth and enters the gums.
 The immediate condition is known as gingivitis.
 The gums become irritated, inflamed and often bleed.
 If not properly treated, the condition worsens.
 Noticeable symptoms now appear.
 They include:

 - Gum recession